Great Coxwell: Manor

 The Domesday Book records that King Harold held the manor before the Norman Conquest of England.
 Great Coxwell was a large manor, which the Domesday Book of 1086 recorded as 20 hides.
 When the Cistercian Beaulieu Abbey in Hampshire was founded in 1204–05, King John endowed it with a group of manors that were headed by Great Faringdon and included Great Coxwell.
 The abbey retained the manors until 1538, when it was forced to surrender all its properties to the Crown in the Dissolution of the Monasteries.
 In 1540 the Crown sold the manor of Great Coxwell to a local landholder, William Morys (or Morris).
 Under Queen Elizabeth I the Morris family were recusants.
 In 1580 the Mass was secretly celebrated at Court House Farm in Great Coxwell.
 In 1581 Francis Morris, grandson of William Morys, was jailed in the Fleet Prison in London for sheltering the Jesuit priest Edmund Campion.

 The Morris family held the estate until 1638 when it was sold to George Pratt, who already held the neighbouring estate of Coleshill.
 The Pratt family held both Great Coxwell and Coleshill estates until 1700, when they were sold to George Pratt Richmond, also known as Webb.
 The estate was still in the Webb family early in the 19th century.
 Some decades later Ernest Cook (1865–1955), grandson of the pioneer travel agent Thomas Cook, acquired numerous estates including Coleshill, and thus Great Coxwell.
 Cook left his estates to the National Trust.

 Great Coxwell Barn

-On the northern edge of the village is a Medieval barn that was built about 1292 for Beaulieu Abbey to store the crop of its monastic grange.
+On the northern edge of the village is a Medieval tithe barn that was built about 1292 for Beaulieu Abbey to store the crop of its monastic grange.
 It is a Grade I listed building and a Scheduled Ancient Monument.
 The barn is now owned by the National Trust, which has been restored and is open to the public.